-WPI Police Department's jurisdiction encompasses property and buildings owned or controlled by the university.
+WPI Police Department's jurisdiction encompasses the facilities and grounds owned or controlled by the university.
 WPI Police may extend its jurisdictional authority under the guidance of the City of Worcester Police Department within the confines of a transfer of authority.
 WPI Police works closely with Worcester Police on matters of safety and security on our campus, as well as in the neighborhoods surrounding the campus.